 1. Determine Your Budget

-- Before starting your search, establish a clear budget that encompasses not only the purchase price but also additional costs such as:
+- Before starting your search, establish a clear budget that covers the purchase price and additional costs such as:

 - Closing costs (approximately 2-5% of the purchase price)